 - Dieck's Algebraic Topology; the chapter on cell complexes.

 - Friedmann's survery article on Simplicial Sets.

-  Module III: Model categories
+Module III: Model Categories and Rational Homotopy Theory

-  - Dwyer-Spalinski's Model Categories with my annnotations.
+- Dwyer-Spalinski's Model Categories.

 - Najib Idrissi's series of 12 video lectures.